DavidTchanturia/Data_Analytics_Tasks/README.md

   1. developers average salary by their age
   2. georgian developers and their average salary based on their experience
   3. heatmap of every programming language ever used by the developers in total

+### Quiz02
+In the second quiz, I am working with **LoanStatus.csv** file, the following .ipynb file does the following things:
+- running analytical function on ApplicationIncome and LoanAmmount columns
+- calculating probabilities of loan approval in different scenarios
+- creating a graph for Applicant income and Loan amount
+- finds percentage of users whose income is less then 2000
+- creates bar plot of Loan amounts based on education level of the client
+- creates bar plot of income based on their living and working area
+- uses t-test to see if avg applicant income is less then a given threshold
+- uses t-test to compare two groups with their income amount